It’s not how much we give, but how much love we put into giving.

-Aside from a global pandemic, one of the most common reasons that the holidays become stressful is the expectation placed on families who are sometimes overextended emotionally and financially.
-The added burden to provide big meals, “perfect” gifts, and travel expenses feels like a heavy weight.
+Aside from a global pandemic, one of the most common causes of holiday stress is the expectation placed on families.
+If you’re overextended emotionally and/or financially, the added burden to provide big meals, “perfect” gifts, and travel expenses feels like a heavy weight.

-Families begin to feel the stress just about the time they are putting away the Halloween decorations.
+Families begin to feel this stress just about the time they are putting away the Halloween decorations.

 Parents use logic and love to explain why the rules exist and why consequences to their actions are important in the grand scheme of life.

-The key to making meaningful boundaries is to do it ahead of time.
+The key to making meaningful boundaries is to do it well ahead of time.

-Prior to the season, discuss the expectations, finances and opportunities available and make clear decisions about how resources will be spent well before the decorations start to go up.
+Discuss the expectations, finances and opportunities available and make clear decisions about how your time and resources will be spent well before the decorations start to go up.

 Once those decisions are made, stick to the plan.

 As you start your holiday preparations and schedules, realize that stress will always be a part of the Holiday season.